 This projector has size dimensions of 14.6″ x 6.1″ x 11.4″ and weighs 21.4 lbs.

-If the price of the BenQ LK936ST above is a little too much for you, the LG ProBeam BU53PST is a fantastic alternative option.
+If the price of the BenQ LK936ST above is a little too much for you, the LG ProBeam BU53RG is a fantastic alternative option.
 In fact, it will be the first choice for many golf simulator users since it’s at an outstanding cost value.

-6. Optoma EH200ST HD Short Throw Projector
+6. Optoma ZH450ST Laser Short Throw Projector

 Technologies & Specs

-- a built-in 10W speaker
+- a 15 watt built-in speaker

 7. Panasonic PT-VMZ51U WUXGA Laser Projector